advocations/skype/Skype/UCWA/root_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

 The root resource lets the application choose the kind of credentials it is going to present.
-Currently, only [user](user_ref.md) credentials are supported.
-The root resource also informs the application about the location of the cross-domain frame ( [xframe](xframe_ref.md)) needed for web programming.
+Currently, only [user (UCWA)](user_ref.md) credentials are supported.
+The root resource also informs the application about the location of the cross-domain frame ([xframe (UCWA)](xframe_ref.md)) needed for web programming.

 ### Properties